 Chemical Engineering Major (B.S.)

 The curriculum prepares students for productive careers in industry or government and provides a foundation for graduate studies.
-The program emphasizes chemical engineering fundamentals while offering opportunities for focused study in energy, environmental, or bioengineering.
+The program emphasizes chemical engineering fundamentals while offering opportunities for focused study in bioengineering, energy or environmental engineering.

 Traditional employment areas in the chemical process industries include industrial chemicals, petroleum and petrochemicals, plastics, pharmaceuticals, metals, textiles, and food.
 Chemical engineers also are working in increasing numbers in the areas of energy engineering, pollution abatement, and biochemical and biomedical engineering; in addition, they are employed by many government laboratories and agencies as well as private industries and institutions.

 Graduates from the program have the ability to apply knowledge of mathematics, science, and engineering to identify, formulate, and solve chemical engineering problems as well as to design and conduct experiments safely and analyze and interpret data.
 They are prepared to pursue advanced studies in chemical engineering.
 Program graduates gain a sense of professional and ethical responsibility with the ability to apply environmental, safety, economic, and ethical criteria in the design of engineering processes.
-They learn to function in individual and group working environments, and learn skills in written and oral communication and the effective use of computers for engineering practice, including information search in the library and on the Internet.
+They learn to function as individuals or in a team and gain skills in written and oral communication and effectively use computers for engineering practice, including information search in the library and online.
 They also understand the need for lifelong learning and the significance of societal and global issues relevant to chemical engineering.

 A minimum of 129 credits is required for graduation with the degree of bachelor of science in chemical engineering.
-There are ten electives in the chemical engineering curriculum.
+There are nine electives in the chemical engineering curriculum.
 Six of these are for the Discovery Program requirements.
-The remaining four electives should consist of three chemical engineering electives and one additional technical elective.
+The remaining three electives are chemical engineering electives.

-Students are required to obtain a minimum 2.0 grade-point average in CHE 501 Introduction to Chemical Engineering I-CHE 502 Introduction to Chemical Engineering II and in overall standing at the end of the sophomore year in order to continue in the major.
-Study abroad (Exchange) chemical engineering students are required to have a cumulative GPA of 3.0 or better in math, physics, chemistry, and CHE courses at the end of the semester prior to their exchange semester.
+Students are required to obtain a minimum 2.0 grade-point average in CHBE 501 Material Balances and CHBE 502 Energy Balances and in overall standing at the end of the sophomore year in order to continue in the major.
+Study abroad (Exchange) chemical engineering students are required to have a cumulative GPA of 3.0 or better in math, physics, chemistry, and CHBE courses at the end of the semester prior to their exchange semester.

 Required Courses